19hours/sg-statutes/Acts/Stamp Duties Act.md

 ### Service of summons

-68A\.—(1) Every summons issued by a court against any person in connection with any offence under this Act or any rules made thereunder may be served on the person —
+68A\.—(1) Every summons issued by a court against any person in connection with any offence under this Act may be served on the person —

 (a) by delivering the summons to the person or to some adult member or employee of his family at his usual or last known place of residence;